 Health Psychology

-Health Psychology concerns the relations between psychological factors (e.g., cognition, motivation, individual and interpersonal behavior, emotion) and physical and mental health and wellness in diverse populations with regard to age, gender, ethnicity, socioeconomic background, and health status.
+Health Psychology concerns the relations between psychological factors (eg cognition, motivation, individual and interpersonal behavior, and emotion), physical health, mental health, and wellness in diverse populations with regard to age, gender, ethnicity, socioeconomic background, and health status.
 It is not transcript visible.

 Psychological Science of Teaching and Learning

-Psychological Science of Teaching and Learning refers to the translation and application of psychological theoretical and empirical science to effective teaching and learning practice in formal and informal settings across the lifespan, with an emphasis on the role of race/ethnicity, culture, disability, and intersectional forms of oppression.
+The Psychological Science of Teaching and Learning involves translating and applying psychological theories and empirical research to enhance teaching and learning practices in both formal and informal settings throughout the lifespan.
+This approach emphasizes the significance of factors such as race/ethnicity, culture, disability, and various intersecting forms of oppression.
 It is not transcript visible.

 Psychological Clinical Science

-The Psychological Clinical Science option provides training in both research and service delivery in clinical psychology using a clinical science training model.
-Psychological Clinical Science is a psychological science directed at the assessment, understanding, and amelioration of human problems in behavior, affect, cognition, or health, and at the application of knowledge to such problems in ways consistent with scientific evidence.
-The Psychological Clinical Science program will combine rigorous research training, and hands-on clinical experience delivering evidence-based assessment and intervention.
+The Psychological Clinical Science option offers training in both research and service delivery within clinical psychology, following a clinical science training model.
+Psychological Clinical Science focuses on assessing, understanding, and improving human problems in behavior, affect, cognition, or health.
+It applies scientific evidence to address these issues effectively.
+The program integrates rigorous research training with hands-on clinical experience, emphasizing evidence-based assessment and intervention.
 This option is transcript visible.

 Student Support

-Ph.D. students who are in good standing and enrolled for at least 12 credits of graduate coursework are eligible to be considered for annual Teaching Assistantships, which generally include tuition waiver, 90% paid health insurance, and stipend.
+Ph.D. students who are in good standing and enrolled for at least 12 credits of graduate coursework are eligible to be considered for annual Teaching Assistantships.
+Teaching Assistantships generally include a tuition waiver, 90% paid health insurance, and a stipend.
 TA duties are typically assigned for 20 hours/week; stipend and working conditions are set by the collective bargaining agreement that the Graduate Student Union, the Coalition of Graduate Employees, has with the University (see the CGE website here: http://cge6069.org/).

 Student Learning Outcomes